 A rowdy, womanizing merchant marine, leader of an eccentric crew of misfits and drunks, is almost killed by a Japanese torpedo strike.
 The brush with death seems to make him even more reckless.
 In San Francisco, he clashes with a sophisticated, cold librarian, but hangs around because of his attraction to her much livelier, flirty roommate.
 Yet the seaman and the librarian can't quit challenging each other, almost to the point of a physical altercation.
 Following their most angry, almost violent argument, the two come together as lovers, running off to Reno for a quick, unlikely marriage.
 But almost immediately after, their differences in values and philosophy come to a head.
 The mismatched relationship seems doomed - and, possibly, to end in profound tragedy.Written by

 This film was Clark Gable's first after he returned to Hollywood following his service in the Army Air Corps in World War II.
 He had joined in August 1942, following the death of his wife Carole Lombard.
 MGM hyped this film as Gable's big comeback, using the line, "Gable's Back and Garson's Got Him!" in the advertising.
-Audiences at first lined up to see the King back in action, but the novelty wore off and the film flopped.
 See more »

 Was this review helpful to you?